“How Are You?” in Spanish, Plus 8 More Formal and Informal Ways to Say It

 In our everyday encounters with other people, we use these phrases over and over.

-In this post, you’ll learn eight other ways to say “How are you?” in Spanish that are a little more exciting.
+In this post, you’ll learn eight other formal and informal ways to say “How are you?” in Spanish that are a little more exciting.

 The Basic Greeting: ¿Cómo Estás?